 Obtain the Engineer's approval to place concrete if the air temperature is expected to fall below 40°F during the curing period specified in Section 602.04 F, "Curing Concrete".

-Submit a written request that includes provisions for maintaining the curing temperatures.
-The Engineer's acceptance of the written request does not relieve the Contractor of the Contractor's obligation to remove and replace concrete that is damaged due the concrete temperature during the curing period.
+Submit a written request that includes provisions for maintaining the required curing temperatures.
+The Engineer's acceptance of the written request does not relieve the Contractor of the obligation to remove and replace concrete that is damaged due to not maintaining concrete temperature within the required range during the curing period.